epigone707/LeagueSumTimer/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

-707.F is an in-game overlay Flash cooldown timer for popular game League of Legends.
+707.F is an in-game overlay Flash cooldown timer for popular game League of Legends, which has been reviewd and approved by Riot.

 The developer of this app (yes it's me) is a sole rank Master player (support main).